-As he spoke, the darkness in the cavern seemed to evaporate, revealing its gigantic scale.
+As he spoke, the darkness in the cavern somehow evaporated, revealing its gigantic scale.
 Every inch of it, from the high-domed ceiling a hundred feet overhead to the smooth floor, was etched with complex runes, tens of thousands of them, forming vast patterns.

-"This is Tephros," Creed said, indicating a demon by his side, who was semi-transparent, fading in and out of being like a mirage.
-"He will instruct your mages in our ways.
-This is Volac."
+“This is Tephros,” Creed said, indicating a demon by his side.
+The demon was semi-transparent, fading in and out of being like a mirage.
+“He will instruct your mages in our ways.
+This is Volac.”
 He indicated a second demon, handsome by human standards, but for deep green skin and snake-like eyes.
-"He and his brethren will assist your supply master."
+“He and his brethren will assist your Supply Master.”

 “Oh, Andrew!”
 Faith called.
 “Job for you.”

 “Yeah?” he said, emerging from the crowd of slayers.

 “Supply Master,” Volac said reverentially, dropping to one knee.
 The cadre of demons behind him did likewise, echoing his greeting.